chembl/FPSim2/docs/_sources/source/user_guide/sim_matrix.rst.txt

 .. _sim_mat:

-Compute a symmetric similarity matrix
+Compute a symmetric distance matrix
 =====================================

 Use the :func:`~FPSim2.FPSim2.FPSim2Engine.symmetric_distance_matrix` function to create a SciPy CSR sparse distance matrix from the current dataset::